Huy-Ngo/acanban/docs/source/meth/arch.rst

       component IPFS
    }

-   Browser --- balancer: HTTPS
+   Browser --- nginx: HTTPS

-   nginx <. nginx_conf: configure
+   nginx  --- hypercorn_1
+   nginx  --- hypercorn_2
-   nginx "1" --- "1..*" Server
+   nginx  --- hypercorn_3

-   Hypercorn - systemd: run instance systemd <. systemd_conf: configure
+   hypercorn_1 - acanban_1
+   hypercorn_2 - acanban_2
+   hypercorn_3 - acanban_3
+   acanban_1  -- db_server
-   Hypercorn -- Acanban
+   acanban_2  -- db_server
-   Acanban "1..*" -- "1" db_server
+   acanban_3  -- db_server

+However, we do not implement this architecture within the scope of this project, due to following reasons:

+- We do not have several servers to implement.
+- For intended use, the expected requests can go up to as many as 1000.
+  Load balancing for such few requests is overhead.